jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 #### Customizing the Kernel

-See this **article** for instructions on customizing and rebuilding the BBB kernel or for generating a new device tree binary to load at boot.
+See this [article][bbb-kernel] for some ways to go about customizing and rebuilding the BBB kernel or generating a new device tree.

 #### Package management